gspetro-NOAA/ufs-mrweather-app/docs/UsersGuide/source/glossary.rst

    GRIB2
       The second version of the World Meterological Organization's (WMO) standard for distributing gridded data.

+   HPC-Stack
+      The `HPC-Stack <https://github.com/NOAA-EMC/hpc-stack>`__ is a repository that provides a unified, shell script-based build system for building the software stack required for numerical weather prediction (NWP) tools such as the `Unified Forecast System (UFS) <https://ufscommunity.org/>`__ and the `Joint Effort for Data assimilation Integration (JEDI) <https://jointcenterforsatellitedataassimilation-jedi-docs.readthedocs-hosted.com/en/latest/>`__ framework.

+   MPI
+      MPI stands for Message Passing Interface.
+An MPI is a standardized communication system used in parallel programming.
+It establishes portable and efficient syntax for the exchange of messages and data between multiple processors that are used by a single computer program.
+An MPI is required for high-performance computing (HPC).

    NCEP
       National Centers for Environmental Prediction, an arm of the National Weather Service.